 Surfers Paradise is the most popular and busiest beach on the Gold Coast.
 Broadbeach, Burleigh and Kirra are also some of the best beaches along the Gold Coast coastline.

 Byron Bay is famous for its many accessible surf breaks and holiday, hippie lifestyle.
 Best beaches include Clarkes, Tallows, The Pass, Wategoes and The Wreck.

 St Kilda Beach

-Bondi beach is 7km from central Sydney, and is one of those places where stuff seems to happen.
-The area has a rich history, and also has its own TV show in Australia, “Bondi Rescue”.
+Bondi Beach is 7km from central Sydney, and is one of those places where stuff seems to happen- another one of the popular places to visit in Australia.
+This area has a rich history, and also has its own TV show in Australia, “Bondi Rescue”.

 Fraser island has no cars, with only 4wd vehicles allowed, as the island is predominantly covered in sand.